Math Routines

 Parameters:

-• varname (str) – Name of pytplot variable.
+• varname (str) – Name of tplot variable.

-• newname (str, optional) – Name of new pytplot variable to save data to.
+• newname (str, optional) – Name of new tplot variable to save data to.
 Default: None.
 If newname is not set ‘_dpwrspc’ will be appended to the varname

 • trange (list of float, optional) – Start and end times for the calculation.